 Verify Your Legal Obligations

-To get clarifications about your obligations, verify the Incoterms between the two parties (seller and buyer).
-These terms help assign the responsibility for import/export clearance, transport as well as the point of risk transfer from one party to the other.
+To clarify your obligations, verify the Incoterms between the two parties (seller and buyer).
+These terms help assign the responsibility for import/export clearance transport and the point of risk transfer from one party to the other.